Acosix/alfresco-deauth/README.md

 - _dateFromAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes the start of a timeframe in which the user was active; must be set together with _dateToAuditPath_ (default: _/acosix-audit-activeUsers/timeframeStart_)
 - _dateToAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes the end of a timeframe in which the user was active; must be set together with _dateFromAuditPath_ (default: _/acosix-audit-activeUsers/timeframeEnd_)
 - _dateAuditPath_ - the path to a date or ISO 8601 string value within the audit data that denotes an effective date at which the user was active
+- _lookBackMode_ - the mode to determine the least granular time interval to look back into audit data (default: months)
+- _lookBackAmount_ - the amount of the least granular time intervals to look back into audit data (default: 3)
+- _batchSize_ - the size of an atomic batch of users to process (default: 10)
+- _workerThreads_ - the number of parallel worker threads to use (default: 4)
+- _loggingInterval_ - the number of processed users after which to log process information (default: 50)

 If none of the date-related configuration properties are set to a valid constellation, the date of the audit entries will be used as input to the report of the web scripts.